MRCollective/ChameleonForms/docs/email.md

 # Email Fields

-If you need to collect emails then that will automatically be handled for you with a HTML 5 `<input type="email">` field if you annotate your model field correctly:
+If you need to collect emails then that will automatically be handled for you with a HTML5 `<input type="email">` field if you annotate your model field correctly:

 ```csharp
 [DataType(DataType.EmailAddress)]